furechan/tempcache/README.md

 # Python library to cache data and function results in temporary files

-This library offers a basic method to cache data and function results to temporary files.
+This library offers a simple way to cache data and function results using temporary files.
-By default it will use the `pickle` module to hash key values and to serialize data in temporary files.
+By default it will use the `pickle` module to hash key values and serialize output data.
-It is meant to work with long running functions whose results can be re-used.
+It is meant to work with long running functions which results can be re-used.
+The hashing of keys is dependent on the pickle algorithm and so it may work accross different python environments, only if they have a compatible pickling algorithm.

 To avoid possible collisions make sure to use a unique prefix when instantiating `TempCache`.

 > **Note**